Fingertips/FTWebViewController/README.md

 A iOS UIWebView controller that provides pagination for multiple HTML documents and a simple way to trigger controller actions from these documents.

+In addition, it will automatically set the following class names on the `body`
+element:

+* `visible`: On the currently visible page.
+This can be used to, for instance, start animations when the page is shown.
+* `swiping`: On each loaded page, while the user is swiping.
+This can be used to, for instance, disable animations during swiping.

 This has been extracted from two in-production applications.

 ### Usage